Free For Charity (FFC) Web Developer Training Guide

 • Domain Transfer Failures:

+1.4.
 Learning Resources

-Official WMHCS Learning Resources:
+Official WHMCS Learning Resources:

 External WMHCS Learning Resources:

-Cloudflare (DNS Management & Email Connection)
+1. Cloudflare (DNS Management & Email Connection)

 Cloudflare manages the DNS settings for charity domains and is critical for setting up security (including DMARC) and email connectivity.

+2.1.
 Login URLs

+2.2.
 Setup Steps

-• Change Name Servers in FFC Hub: Update the charity’s DNS records in the FFC Hub to use the FFC Cloudflare nameservers:
+• Change Name Servers in FFC Hub: Update the charity’s DNS records in the FFC Hub to use the FFC Cloudflare nameservers.

 • ns1.freeforcharity.org